The-going/evlproject/content/dovetail/pipeline/porting/arch.md

   to shorten the interrupt latency for the oob stage, where autonomous cores live.

-> Reconciling the interrupt state on ARM64 epilogue
+> Reconciling the interrupt state in ARM64 epilogue
 ```
  #include <linux/errno.h>
  #include <linux/kernel.h>